Materials

 The technology needed to recycle post-consumer nylon has not yet advanced sufficiently for commercial use.
 Nylon requires melting at a lower temperature compared to many other materials for recycling.
 Thorough cleaning is essential to prevent the survival of dirt and bacteria.
 Moreover, this recycling process results in weaker nylon compared to post-industrial recycled nylon.

 Thankfully, the processes for recycling nylon are improving rapidly.
-We are seeking a factory to accept our used bags and prevent them from ending up as waste, but we have yet to find one.
+We are seeking a factory to accept our used bags and prevent them from becoming waste, but we have yet to find one.

 As a small company, we rely on bigger companies to lead the development of recycling processes for treated fabric compositions.
 We closely monitor new developments in this field.
 If you have any information or insights for us, please don't hesitate to contact us here